sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 # Conclusion

 Congrats!
-We have finished building our first smart contract with **scrypt-ts**.
+We have finished building our first smart contract with **scryptTS**.

 Checkout [Tutorial 2](./how-to-test-contract.md) to learn how to test contract.